-Any charges connected to his possibly driving drunk will come after police review results of a blood test.
-Officers began pursing the man on Highway 287 after they observed his “very erratic driving” near the intersection with Wilbarger Street, and officers watched the man crash into the center wall, ejecting him from his car.
+Any charges connected to his possibly driving drunk will come after police review the results of a blood test.
+Officers began pursuing the man on Highway 287 after they observed his “very erratic driving” near the intersection with Wilbarger Street, and officers watched the man crash into the center wall, ejecting him from his car.

 DWI Refusal Penalties in Fort Worth, TX